2sic/turnOn/README.md

 1. Create NPM package
 1. Ensure NPM package also has type definitions
-1. add feature to add url to CDN
+1. add feature to get url from CDN etc.
+1. possibly also get css from a CDN?

 Notes to follow up